 Modify subclause 11.40.8 (Extended NSS BW Support Signaling) as shown:

-If dot11VHTExtendedNSSBWCapable is false, a STA shall set the Extended NSS BW Support Signaling Support subfield of the VHT Capabilities Information field to 0 in VHT Capability elements that it transmits, otherwise, the subfield may be set to 1, 2 or 3 as indicated in 9.4.2.158.2 (VHT Capabilities Information field).
+If dot11VHTExtendedNSSBWCapable is false, a STA shall set the Extended NSS BW Support subfield of the VHT Capabilities Information field to 0 in VHT Capability elements that it transmits, otherwise, the subfield may be set to 1, 2 or 3 as indicated in 9.4.2.158.2 (VHT Capabilities Information field).

 If dot11VHTExtendedNSSBWCapable is false, a STA shall set the VHT Extended NSS BW Capable subfield of the Supported VHT-MCS and NSS Set field to 0 in VHT Capability elements that it transmits, otherwise, the subfield shall be set to 1.